KRAMER ENGINEERS WINS OUTSTANDING AESTHETIC AWARD

-Kramer Engineers was invited to attend an event last evening held at the Columbus Metropolitan Library main branch where Ralph Kramer accepted the 2016 Outstanding Aesthetic Contribution Award for the Garbo and Gilbert Mural Restoration that took place earlier this year.
-The award is presented once a year by the Columbus Discovery Special Improvement District, recognizing individuals who go beyond the norm to add special visual appeal to our City.
+This year Ralph Kramer accepted the 2016 Outstanding Aesthetic Contribution Award for the Garbo and Gilbert Mural Restoration that took place earlier in the year.
+The award recognizes individuals who go beyond the norm to add special visual appeal to our City.
 The Julian restoration project and addition of 250 S High Street were also among award recipients.

 BREATHING LIFE INTO A FAMED MURAL

 KE commissioned artist and CCAD alum Chelsea Bennett to restore the iconic artwork earlier this year.
 Chelsea and fellow artist Kendra Strebig, weathered the mid-summer heat to breathe life back into the original scene.

 The black and white mural graces the west wall of the Kramer Engineers building at 394 Oak Street, downtown in the Discovery District.
 It depicts the famous love scene between Garbo and Gilbert from the 1926 film Flesh and the Devil.

 The Original Artists